-First and foremost, if you’re a parent that is listed as a respondent in a DCF dependency action, you are not involved in a criminal prosecution, even thought the proceedings resemble criminal cases.
+First and foremost, if you are a parent that is listed as a respondent in a DCF dependency action, you are not involved in a criminal prosecution, even though the proceedings resemble criminal cases.
 No bail is ever set, and no prison sentences are ever ordered.
-However, the reality of being separated from your child, even temporarily, certainly feels like a prison sentence to a parent who is new to these proceedings.
-Furthermore, the DCF acts like the State Attorney’s Office in a criminal case.
+However, the reality of being separated from your children, even temporarily, certainly feels like a prison sentence to a parent who is new to these proceedings.
+Furthermore, DCF acts like the State Attorney’s Office in a criminal case.

 Second, if you are assigned a sympathetic and reasonable case manager (which is rare), always remember that he or she is not concerned with your best interests, or even the welfare of your child.
-While your case manager might claim to be concerned with your child’s well-being, it is actually the Guardian Ad Litem (GAL).
+While your case manager might claim to be concerned with your child’s well-being, this is actually the role of the Guardian Ad Litem (GAL).

-Third, unless you have already consented to a case plan, case managers possess no authority to order you to do anything.
-They will often insinuate or outright claim that you have to subject yourself to a psychological evaluation, random drug testing, or a parenting class, but until your dependency judge issues an order stating this, you are free to decline their request.
+Third, unless you have already consented to a case plan, case managers have no authority to order you to do anything.
+They will often insinuate or outright claim that you have to subject yourself to a psychological evaluation, random drug testing or a parenting class, but until your dependency judge issues an order stating this, you are free to decline their request.

 As with criminal cases, you enjoy a presumption of innocence.
 I emphasize this because the harsh tone and rhetoric that many case managers use creates the false impression that the parent has already been found “guilty”.

-Judges Cannot Take Your Children Just Because It Is In Their Best Interest
+(4) Judges Cannot Take Your Children Just Because It Is In the Children's Best Interest

-Finally, dependency judges cannot take away a child from th biological parent or parents simply because it is in the child’s best interests to stay with extended relatives or foster parents.
-A dependency court can only adjudicate a child to be dependent if the offending parent is unfit, which by definition, requires one of the three findings of abandonment, abuse or neglect of the child.
-These are much more serious conclusions than the determination that a child would be “better off” with someone outside the immediate family.
+Finally, dependency judges cannot take away children from the biological parents simply because it is in the children's best interests to stay with extended relatives or foster parents.
+A court can only adjudicate a child to be dependent if the offending parent is unfit, which by definition, requires a finding of abandonment, abuse or neglect of the child.
+These are much more serious accusations than the determination that a child would be “better off” with someone outside the immediate family.

-Traditional family law custody disputes (such as divorces with children and paternity cases), not dependency cases, use the standard of “best interests of the child”.
-In short, a third-party caregiver may indeed be a “better” alternative for the child, but if the offending biological parent is not unfit, the child cannot be taken away from him, her or both parents.
+Traditional custody disputes (such as divorces with children and paternity cases), not dependency cases, use the standard of “best interests of the child”.
+In these cases third-party caregiver may indeed be a “better” alternative to the biological parents, but if the offending parents are not unfit, the child cannot be taken away from the mother, the father or both parents.

 I highlight this distinction because case managers and DCF attorneys often blur these lines, sometimes intentionally.
-This undermines Florida’s long-standing preference for allowing biological parents to raise their child free from state interference.
-As your dependency attorney, I will make certain that all of the players in your case are reminded of this time-honored policy.
+This undermines Florida’s long-standing preference for allowing biological parents to raise their children free from state interference.
+As your Florida DCF attorney, I will make certain that all of the players in your case are reminded of this time-honored policy.

-If you have any questions about your dependency matter, I encourage your to call AAA Family Law at (407) 260-6001 and schedule a free thirty-minute initial consultation with me.
-At the consultation I will (a) ask you to explain your interactions with DCF and what you hope to accomplish, (b) lay out a legal plan of action to help you accomplish your objectives and (c) quote you a fixed attorney retainer fee, not an hourly rate whose total you cannot predict.
+If you have any questions about your Florida DCF dependency matter, I encourage your to call AAA Family Law at (407) 260-6001 and schedule an initial consultation with me.
+At the consultation I will: (1) ask you to explain your interactions with DCF and what you hope to accomplish, (2) lay out a legal plan of action to help you accomplish your objectives and (3) quote you a fixed family lawyer retainer fee, not an hourly rate whose total you could never predict.

-For additional information on child dependency cases relating to the Florida Department of Children and Families, please click on these other pages on this website:
+For additional information on cases relating to the Florida Department of Children and Families, please click on these other pages on this website: